Flowserve (NYSE:FLS) Updates FY 2023 Earnings Guidance

 Flowserve Dividend Announcement

-A number of institutional investors have recently modified their holdings of FLS.
-Envestnet Asset Management Inc. bought a new position in shares of Flowserve in the first quarter worth about $208,000.
-Raymond James & Associates raised its stake in shares of Flowserve by 70.7% during the first quarter.
-Raymond James & Associates now owns 113,597 shares of the industrial products company’s stock worth $4,078,000 after buying an additional 47,032 shares during the last quarter.
-American Century Companies Inc. raised its stake in shares of Flowserve by 15.1% during the first quarter.
-American Century Companies Inc. now owns 14,896 shares of the industrial products company’s stock worth $535,000 after buying an additional 1,950 shares during the last quarter.
-US Bancorp DE raised its stake in shares of Flowserve by 11.0% during the first quarter.
-US Bancorp DE now owns 8,139 shares of the industrial products company’s stock worth $292,000 after buying an additional 807 shares during the last quarter.
-Finally, Bank of Montreal Can raised its stake in shares of Flowserve by 3.2% during the first quarter.
-Bank of Montreal Can now owns 159,979 shares of the industrial products company’s stock worth $5,667,000 after buying an additional 4,900 shares during the last quarter.
-99.88% of the stock is owned by institutional investors.
+Several large investors have recently made changes to their positions in the business.
+Harbour Investments Inc. grew its stake in shares of Flowserve by 79.5% during the 4th quarter.
+Harbour Investments Inc. now owns 1,581 shares of the industrial products company’s stock worth $49,000 after acquiring an additional 700 shares during the period.
+Gyon Technologies Capital Management LP bought a new position in Flowserve in the 4th quarter worth about $58,000.
+Captrust Financial Advisors boosted its stake in Flowserve by 17.1% in the 2nd quarter.
+Captrust Financial Advisors now owns 2,073 shares of the industrial products company’s stock worth $59,000 after purchasing an additional 303 shares during the period.
+Macquarie Group Ltd. boosted its stake in Flowserve by 22.3% in the 4th quarter.
+Macquarie Group Ltd. now owns 2,290 shares of the industrial products company’s stock worth $70,000 after purchasing an additional 417 shares during the period.
+Finally, Covestor Ltd boosted its stake in Flowserve by 138.4% in the 1st quarter.
+Covestor Ltd now owns 3,684 shares of the industrial products company’s stock worth $132,000 after purchasing an additional 2,139 shares during the period.
+99.88% of the stock is owned by hedge funds and other institutional investors.

 Flowserve Corp. engages in the manufacture and provision of aftermarket service for comprehensive flow control systems.
 It operates through Flowserve Pumps Division and Flow Control Division segments.
 The Flowserve Pumps Division provides pumps, pre-configured industrial pumps, pump systems, mechanical seals, auxiliary systems and replacement parts, and related services.